 Except for the identity of the target cells, bone repair seemed to be basically the same in all vertebrates, proceeding through the stages of blood clot, blastema, callus, and ossification.
 In fish, amphibians, reptiles, and birds, the red cells in the clot dedifferentiated in response to the electric field, especially the positive potentials at the broken ends of the bone.
-They then redifferentiated as cartilage cells and continued on
+They then redifferentiated as cartilage cells and continued on to become bone cells.

 In some animals the periosteal cells responded to the current of injury by migrating into the gap and specializing a bit further into bone cells.

-This process seemed to be available to amphibians only at high tem- peratures, but it was the dominant method in mammals, whose thick periosteum made up for the lack of nuclei in their red corpuscles.
+This process seemed to be available to amphibians only at high temperatures, but it was the dominant method in mammals, whose thick periosteum made up for the lack of nuclei in their red corpuscles.
 By this time we'd become pretty sure that the marrow component of bone healing in humans involved the dedifferentiation of at least the immature erythrocytes, which still contained a nucleus, and possibly other cell types.

-The lack of the periosteal (nerve-derived) current may explain the uncontrolled, de- formed growth that often follows fractures in the limbs of paraplegics and lepers.
+^{}The lack of the periosteal (nerve-derived) current may explain the uncontrolled, deformed growth that often follows fractures in the limbs of paraplegics and lepers.
 Their bones still generate a positive potential in the gap, but because of nerve damage it isn't balanced by the negative periosteal potential that normally surrounds the break.

 The electrical forces turned the key that unlocked the repressed genes.
 The exact nature of that key was the one part still missing from the process.
 The current couldn't act directly on the nucleus, which was insulated by the cell's membrane and cytoplasm.
 We knew that the current's primary effect had to be on the membrane.
 The cell membrane itself was known to be charged.
 Its charge probably occurred as a specific pattern of charged molecules, different for each type of cell.
 We postulated that the membrane released derepressors-molecules that migrated inward into the nucleus, where they switched on the genes.
-Based on recent findings about the structure of RNA, we suggested that the de- repressor molecules might be a stable form of messenger RNA that persisted in the mature red cell even after its nucleus shriveled up and turned itself off.
+Based on recent findings about the structure of RNA, we suggested that the derepressor molecules might be a stable form of messenger RNA that persisted in the mature red cell even after its nucleus shriveled up and turned itself off.
 RNA molecules can be stable for a long time when they are folded, the strands secured together by electron bonds.
 If such folded RNA molecules were stored in the cell membrane, the tiny currents could release their bonds and unfold them.
-This hypothesis has not yet the surrounding muscles during cautious use, in accordance with Wolff's law.
+This hypothesis has not yet been tested.

+Fracture healing was ended by a straightforward negative-feedback system.
+As the gap was filled in with new matrix, the bone gradually redistributed its material to balance the stresses on it from the action of the surrounding muscles during cautious use, in accordance with Wolff's law.
 Repair of surrounding tissues lessened and then stopped the periosteal injury current.
 As a result the electrical field returned to normal, shutting off the cellular activities of healing.